saleor/saleor-platform/README.md

     - Windows/MacOS: Make sure that in Docker preferences you have dedicated at least 5 GB of memory (Preferences -> Resources -> Advanced).
     - Linux: No action required, sharing already enabled and memory for Docker engine is not limited.

+*Note: The latest version of Docker on Windows does not allow to change dedicated amount of memory.*

 3. Go to the cloned directory:
 ```
 $ cd saleor-platform